NyCodeGHG/omsi-launcher/README.md

 # omsi-launcher

+**Archived: This project is not maintained anymore, feel free to fork and maintain further while respecting the [license](LICENSE)**

 WIP [OMSI 2](https://store.steampowered.com/app/252530/OMSI_2_Steam_Edition/) game launcher &
 manager built using [Kotlin](https://kotlinlang.org) and [Compose](https://github.com/JetBrains/compose-jb).

-**WARNING: This is unstable software right now.
+**WARNING: This is unstable software.
 Create Backups of your game files before you use it.**

 # Why use this?